6 Tips to Build a World-Class Remote Customer Support Team

 When remote team members work alone, they may not be able to get help from their teammates right away.
 It’s therefore important that they get comprehensive onboarding and ongoing training so they can work autonomously.

 To ensure that team members can do their jobs properly, you need to provide them with the necessary hardware, software applications, and IT support – just like any on-site employee.

-In addition, remote team members should not only receive training on how to handle customer inquiries and follow internal processes but also be immersed in your company’s vision and culture so they can project the proper brand image in every customer interaction.
+In addition, remote team members should not only receive remote training on how to handle customer inquiries and follow internal processes but also be immersed in your company’s vision and culture so they can project the proper brand image in every customer interaction.